A Wyoming Non-Compete Agreement is an employment contract that prevents employees from taking a job with a competitor.

 - (5) “not against public policy” and

-- (6) no greater than “necessary to protect the employer’s legitimate business interests.
+- (6) no more significant than “necessary to protect the employer’s legitimate business interests.

 What Can Be Protected?

 In Wyoming, a non-compete agreement can be used to protect trade secrets and confidential information.
-It can also be used to protect the business from the special influence of the employee over customers to the extent gained during employment.
+It can also protect the business from the extraordinary influence of the employee over customers to the extent gained during employment.

 Wyoming courts will scrutinize the terms of a non-compete agreement to ensure it is reasonable as to its time duration.

 Courts will examine the terms of a non-compete agreement to ensure the geographical restriction is reasonable.
 A small geographical coverage for the agreement is more likely to be upheld than a wider area.

 The Wyoming Supreme Court recently ruled that agreements containing invalid provisions could not be redrafted or re-construed by the trial court to make them valid.
 This so-called “blue pencil” rule was occasionally used to save an agreement with several valid provisions but only a few defective ones.

 The Wyoming General Assembly considered legislation to ban non-compete agreements altogether.
 This bill failed in the Wyoming House of Representatives in 2022 but may return in future legislative sessions.

 Below, you can download a Wyoming non-compete agreement template in PDF or Word format: